margotgrush/margotgrush.github.io/index.md

 # About me

 I am a Research Associate for Bayesian Statistics and Causal Inference at the [School of Public Health, Imperial College London](https://www.imperial.ac.uk/school-public-health), working with [Verena Zuber](https://www.imperial.ac.uk/people/v.zuber) and [Leonardo Bottolo](https://www.medschl.cam.ac.uk/leonardo-bottolo).
 My research focuses on developing Bayesian latent variable models for high-dimensional molecular data, including gene expression and other omics data.
 I am particularly interested in latent factor models, biclustering, structured sparsity, clustering and scalable inference, with the aim of uncovering meaningful structure in complex biological datasets.

-My current work focuses on Bayesian representation learning for heterogeneous molecular data, including multi-study and single-cell settings.
-In particular, I develop methods for recovering shared and study-specific latent biological pathways in high-dimensional data, with an emphasis on scalable inference and interpretable latent representations.
+My current work focuses on Bayesian representation learning for heterogeneous molecular data, including multi-study and single-cell settings, as well as scalable variational inference for Bayesian latent representation models.

 In 2023, I obtained my PhD at Vienna University of Economics and Business under the supervision of [Sylvia Frühwirth-Schnatter](https://www.wu.ac.at/en/statmath/faculty-staff/faculty/sfruehwirthschnatter) and [Alfred Stiassny](https://research.wu.ac.at/en/persons/alfred-stiassny-4).
 My dissertation, “Bayesian methods for unsupervised data analysis in application to data sets exhibiting non-Gaussianity,” focused on uncovering structure in complex data with minimal assumptions.
-It includes a review of infinite factorisation models, a latent factor model relaxing the Gaussian assumption, and flexible mixtures of factor analysers that enables automatic inference of both cluster structure and latent dimensionality.
+It includes a review of infinite factorisation models, a latent factor model relaxing the Gaussian assumption, and flexible mixtures of factor analysers that enable automatic inference of both cluster structure and latent dimensionality.
 This work led to a recent publication in [Bayesian Analysis](https://projecteuclid.org/journals/bayesian-analysis/advance-publication/Dynamic-Mixture-of-Finite-Mixtures-of-Factor-Analysers/10.1214/25-BA1543.full).

-Prior to academia, I worked for several years at the Research Department of [Erste Group](https://www.erstegroup.com/en/home) as a Quantitative Analyst, where I was responsible for macroeconometric forecasting and time series modeling.
+Prior to academia, I worked for several years at the Research Department of [Erste Group](https://www.erstegroup.com/en/home) as a Quantitative Analyst, where I was responsible for macroeconometric forecasting and time series modelling.

 My detailed CV can be found here: [CV](CV.pdf)